 The term employee experience has started to get a lot more usage in recent years, especially in the last year and a half.

 Whereas normally the customer experience and customer satisfaction are front and center, with the employee experience receiving much less emphasis, the worldwide pandemic has greatly shifted this focus.

 Not only are aspects like employee engagement receiving more attention, but many organizations have started to focus on other areas like employee well-being, what the employee journey looks like, and building out a company culture aligned with the shifting demands of employees.

-With many organizations and business leaders trying to figure out how to return to the workspace (if they will at all), and retention and recruitment potentially becoming more difficult (see my previous article on "The Great Resignation"), let's take a look at what your organization can do in order to create a great employee experience.
+With many organizations and business leaders trying to figure out how to return to the office (if they will at all), and retention and recruitment potentially becoming more difficult (see my previous article on "The Great Resignation"), let's take a look at what your organization can do in order to create a great employee experience.

 What Is The Employee Experience?